Pittsburgh Folk Festival: Fiftieth anniversary (2006)

-Still held at the David L. Lawrence Convention Center in downtown Pittsburgh in 2006, the Pittsburgh Folk Festival celebrated its fiftieth anniversary by inviting the participation of twenty-five different ethnic groups, five of which (Bulgaria, Greece, Lebanon, Lithuania, and Ukraine) had been represented every year since the festival's founding in 1956.
+Still held at the David L. Lawrence Convention Center in downtown Pittsburgh in 2006, the Pittsburgh Folk Festival celebrated its fiftieth anniversary by inviting the participation of twenty-five ethnic groups, five of which (Bulgaria, Greece, Lebanon, Lithuania, and Ukraine) had been represented every year since the festival's founding in 1956.
 The Rev. James Root chaired that year's event.
 Walter Kolar, a member of the festival since its founding, developed a fiftieth-anniversary display.

 Present day

 In 2016, festival organizers celebrated the sixtieth anniversary of the Pittsburgh Folk Festival in conjunction with the city of Pittsburgh's bicentennial celebrations.
 It was held over Labor Day weekend, from September 3 to 4, in the Schenley Plaza Tent in Oakland.
-More than forty distinct cultures from twenty different countries were celebrated with Bhutan, Egypt, Mexico, and Venezuela represented for the first time in the event's history.
+More than forty distinct cultures from twenty countries were celebrated with Bhutan, Egypt, Mexico, and Venezuela represented for the first time.
 Admission was free.

 There was no festival in 2020.
+Resumption of the festival happened a year later.